 If your child wakes up BEFORE you in the morning (which happens quite often, actually).
-That way your child CAN take herself to go potty when she feels the pee if she wakes up early.
-In night training, you don't EXPECT your toddler to take herself to the potty, but setting her up to do so independently is still a wise idea.
+That way your child CAN take herself to go potty when she feels the pee if she wakes up in the early morning.
+What we share with Oh Crap Potty Training at nighttime is that you don't EXPECT your toddler to take herself to the potty.
+But setting her up to do so independently is still a wise idea.
 If the potty isn't there, she won't be able to use it if she tries!

 5. Leave a small light on

-If you don't have a nightlight in your child's room, then now's a good time to get one.
-You want to keep your child in that half-sleepy place for the wakeup pees (or dream pees) for night training.
+If you don't have a nightlight in your child's room, now's a good time to get one.
+You want to keep your child in that half-sleepy place for their wakeup pees (or dream pees) for potty training at night.

-So that means you can't turn on the bright light in your kiddos room.
+So that means you can't turn on the bright light in your child's room.

 6. Switch to cloth training pants

-What do you do after starting bottomless for potty training at night?
+What's next after your toddler wakes up with dry beds while being bare-bummed for potty training at night?
 Then it's time to add in cloth training pants.

-Cloth training pants help with dribbles at night and also save the bed from needing to change sheets for every half accident.
+Cloth training pants can also help with dribbles at night and save the bed from needing to change sheets for every half accident.
 Until you're seeing fully dry nights, the cloth training pants make a nice bridge.

-When you do jump in with your toddler going diaper-free during sleepy times, have these supplies on hand first.
+When you do jump into potty training at night time with your toddler diaper-free, look to have these supplies on hand first.
 Because like packing snacks in your bag for a grocery store run, you want to be prepared.

-What's another thing you need for night training?
+What's another thing you need for overnight potty training?

 You need a toddler who's not running short on sleep.
-That can actually bring on night accidents!
+Why?

-Here's my go-to list for bedtime reads to help your toddler settle in for sleep..
+Here's a go-to list of favorite bedtime stories to settle your toddler for sleep..